ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“Variant calling is a bioinformatics test that identifies genomic variants from aligned sequencing data using a validated algorithm and parameters.”*

+   **Ontological references:**

 .. dropdown:: Tolerance

    Permissible range of variation in a measurement, value, or condition without invalidating the result (ISO VIM).
 Tolerance refers to acceptable deviations in experimental measurements or conditions that do not compromise the validity of results.

    **Example usage:**
-   A tolerance of ±5% in pipetted reagent volumes was allowed to account for minor variations without affecting assay performance.
+   *“A tolerance of ±5% in pipetted reagent volumes was allowed to account for minor variations without affecting assay performance.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip